arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 When a program is executed, execution starts inside the body of the main method.

 Below is the simplest possible program in Java.
-If defines a class called `MyClass` whose contents consist exclusively of a main method with an empty body.
+It defines a class called `MyClass` whose contents consist exclusively of a main method with an empty body.

 <a name="q1"></a>**[EXERCISE 1](#a1)** : What does the program below do when run?